George Walters (VC): Personal life

 On 8 September 1856 George married Mary Ann Norman at the Newport Pagnell Parish Church.
 He was still a Sergeant in the 49th and gave his address as Newport Pagnell.
 His father James, the Innkeeper, was in attendance.

 Shortly after the wedding, on 5 January 1857 George left the Army and joined the Metropolitan Police as Constable 444 of R Division.

 On 21 June 1857, Mary Ann Walters gave birth to a son named James Isaac Walters.
 The Birth Certificate states that George Walters was now a Police Constable and they lived at 10 Lucas Street in Deptford, Kent.

 George resigned from the Metropolitan Police on 26 October 1857 under Certificate No. 4 (1 = Excellent, 2 = Very Good.
 3 = Good, and 4 = Open, i.e. no comment).
 Maybe he left the Mets after such a short period in order to join the Regent's Park Police and hence the fairly innocuous reference.
 No further record exists of George Walters until the 1871 English census.
 On 2 April 1871, George is shown as a visitor at North End, Newport Pagnell of the Maply family and his occupation is given as Park Keeper.
 Conversely, Mary Ann Walters is shown living at Lodge House, Park Crescent, Marylebone (the gatehouse to Regent's Park) with sons James Isaac, aged 13, George, aged 12, and Ephraim Robert, aged 2.
 Mary gave her occupation as Park Constable’s wife.
 They are the only census records that record George Walters.

 Death

 On 3 June 1872, George died at West Lodge, Park Crescent, Marylebone.
 In attendance was Dr. William Marsh of Harley Street Lodge.
 George had been suffering with Phthisis for three years, which literally means a wasting disease but almost invariably will mean pulmonary tuberculosis or any debilitating lung or throat affections, a severe cough, asthma.
-He was buried on 9 June 1872 in the City of Westminster Cemetery in Finchley.